 💡 TL;DR

-If you’re looking for a simpler, more affordable Robin, Archie is a top choice.
-It offers all the core features — desk and room booking, visitor management, floor plans, and usage analytics — but charges based on the number of spaces, not users.
+If you’re looking for a similarly powerful Robin alternative that’s more reasonably priced, Archie is a top choice.
+It offers all the core features (desk and room booking, visitor management, floor plans, and usage analytics) but charges based on the number of spaces, not users.
 That makes it much more budget-friendly for hybrid teams where only part of the staff is in the office at any given time.
 Easy to use and quick to set up, Archie is ideal for growing companies that want a clean, all-in-one solution without the high price tag.

 Guide to the best Robin alternatives